FRCAluminati3555/aluminati-vision/README.md

 ```
 Be sure to select no for all options in the read-only-fs script.

-9. Navigate to /home/pi/Booster/src, and run
+9. Set the filesystem to read-write, and navigate to /home/pi/Booster/src, and run
 ```
 make
 make install